karabayse/edabit/README.md

 * Fix the Error: Mutating Arrays
 * Multiply values in an array by the amount of values in the array
 * A strange pair of strings
 * Filter state names into categories
+* Exists a number higher